Fully compliant with all fire performance requirements in Building Regulations

-It is now a legal requirement for any building materials incorporated into the envelope of a high rise building exceeding 18 in height to be non-combustible.
+It is a legal requirement for any building materials incorporated into the envelope of a high rise building exceeding 11m in height to be non-combustible.

 Aluminium is classed as an A1 fire rated decking material and will not contribute to the perpetuation of a fire.
-Both Adek Comfort Grip and Enhanced Grip are made of aluminium that has been coated with a decorative, polyester powder coating system called Interpon D that is manufactured by Akzo Nobel.
+Both Adek Comfort Grip and Adek Enhanced Grip deck boards are made of aluminium that has been coated with a decorative, polyester powder coating system called Interpon D that is manufactured by Akzo Nobel.

-The combustibility classification of this coating is determined as A2FL-S1 under EN 13501-1 2018.
+The combustibility classification of this coating is determined as A2fl-s1 under BS EN 13501-1: 2018.

 The test regime for this approval includes smoke emission, toxic fume emissions, analysis of the material emitted, the volume of emissions, flammability, tendency to propagate fire and surface spread of flame.

 BS EN 13823

 In addition to the above, aluminium decking can also tested against the Single Burning Item (SBI) test – BS EN 13823, part of the umbrella BS EN 13501 – 1 standard.